Apollo FAQ on Licensing under Elastic License v2 (ELv2)

 We will continue to actively maintain the MIT-licensed 0.x Apollo Federation packages until the end of 2022, by merging compatibility updates, bug fixes, security patches, and select feature enhancements.
 All 0.x packages will be published to npm, just as before.
 We want you to have a smooth and gradual migration to Apollo Federation 2 at your own pace.

-ELv2 applies to the source code and any distribution (e.g., on npmjs.com) of Apollo Federation v2 including its libraries, Apollo Gateway beginning with version 2.x releases, and all versions of the Apollo Router.
+ELv2 applies to the source code and any distribution (for example, on npmjs.com) of Apollo Federation v2 including its libraries, Apollo Gateway beginning with version 2.x releases, and all versions of the Apollo Router.

 I'm a maintainer of a subgraph framework, library, or platform that supports Apollo Federation.
 How does ELv2 affect me?